-Prior to treating an injured worker, a medical provider should be familiar with WSI's medical policies available under the Medical Policies section.
-WSI's medical policies are intended to guide care and documentation requirements for certain medical/surgical services.
+Prior to treating an injured employee, a medical provider should become familiar with WSI's medical policies.
+These policies serve to guide care and outline documentation requirements for certain medical and surgical services.

-A primary treating provider may refer an injured worker for evaluation and/or treatment with another specialty without approval from WSI, with the exception of mental health.
-To obtain approval for a mental health referral, a provider should contact the injured worker's claim adjuster.
+A primary treating provider may refer an injured employee for evaluation and/or treatment with another specialty, except for mental health, without approval from WSI.
+To obtain approval for a mental health referral, a provider should contact the injured employee's claims adjuster.

-The assessment of an injured worker's physical capabilities is an essential part of the treatment plan.
-In this assessment, the primary treating provider evaluates which activities related to the work injury the injured worker can safely perform at home as well as at work.
-A capability assessment should be done at every office visit and naturally change over time with an anticipated gradual increase in activity.
+The assessment of an injured employee's physical capabilities is an essential part of the treatment plan.
+In this assessment, the primary treating provider evaluates which activities related to the work injury the employee can safely perform at home as well as at work.
+A capability assessment should occur at every office visit with the expectation that capabilities naturally change over time with a gradual increase in activity.

-To document an injured worker's capabilities, the primary treating provider may utilize a form unique to their facility or WSI's Capability Assessment Form (C3) form.
-At each visit, the primary treating provider should give a written capability assessment form to the injured worker.
-This documentation assists the injured worker and their employer to develop a return to work plan.
-The primary treating provider should complete the capability form in addition to, but not as a substitute for medical documentation.
+To document an injured employee's capabilities, the primary treating provider may utilize WSI's Capability Assessment Form (C3) form or a form unique to their facility.
+The injured employee should receive a copy of the form at every visit as this documentation assists their employer in developing a return to work plan.
+The treating provider must complete the capability form in addition to, but not as a substitute for, medical documentation.

-The primary treating provider may refer to a physical or occupational therapist to conduct a workability assessment when an objective measurement of the injured worker's abilities is deemed necessary.
-This assessment includes physical performance testing or measurements to evaluate the injured worker's ability to perform specific tasks.
-The workability assessment should be completed prior to the injured worker's office visit.
-It is the treating provider's responsibility to review the therapist's recommendations in order to assess the injured worker's capabilities.
+The primary treating provider may refer an injured employee to a physical or occupational therapist to conduct a workability assessment when a more objective measurement of abilities is necessary.
+This assessment includes physical performance testing to evaluate the injured employee's ability to complete specific tasks.
+The workability assessment should occur prior to the injured employee's office visit as it is the treating provider's responsibility to review the therapist's recommendations in order to assess the injured employee's capabilities.

-The primary treating provider has an important role in helping an injured worker stay at work or return to work as soon as medically reasonable and safe.
-Early in the course of treatment, the treating provider should discuss the healing process and expected recovery times with the injured worker.
-Research shows an injured worker who returns to activity (including light duty work), has a speedier recovery and a reduced risk of becoming disabled from most work injuries.
+The primary treating provider has an important role in helping an injured employee stay at work or return to work as soon as medically reasonable and safe.
+Early in the course of treatment, the treating provider should discuss the healing process and expected recovery time with the injured employee.
+Research shows an injured employee who returns to activity (including light duty work) has a speedier recovery and a reduced risk of becoming disabled from most work injuries.
 The treating provider should emphasize the positive role of activity on physical and psychological healing.
-This includes advising the injured worker to remain as active as possible, stressing the maximal functional recovery depends on this.
+This includes advising the injured employee to remain as active as possible, stressing maximal functional recovery depends on it.

-The primary treating provider is responsible for notifying WSI when a injured worker reaches maximum medical improvement (MMI).
-MMI is the point at which an injured worker's medical condition is stable and further improvement is unlikely, regardless of additional medical treatment.
+The primary treating provider is responsible for notifying WSI when an injured employee reaches maximum medical improvement (MMI).
+MMI is the point at which an injured employee's medical condition is stable and further improvement is unlikely regardless of additional medical treatment.

 WSI relies on the primary treating provider's accurate and timely designation of MMI to help guide claim management decisions.
-Depending on the extent of the injured worker's injury, the designation of MMI status may prompt WSI to initiate one or more of the following actions:
+Depending on the extent of injury, the designation of MMI status may prompt WSI to initiate one or more of the following actions: